hecrj/setup-rust-action/README.md

   valid target triple like `x86_64-unknown-linux-gnu` or `wasm32-unknown-unknown`.
 This is passed as the `--target` flag when installing the Rust toolchain.
 The default is empty (use current platform).
+  Use a space-separated list to install multiple targets.

 ### Outputs